mesosphere/dcos-docs-site/pages/1.13/security/oss/user-account-management/local-user-accounts/index.md

 **Prerequisite:**
 - [DC/OS Authentication token](/1.13/security/oss/authentication/authentication-token/) exported into the environment as `TOKEN`.

-To delete a local user account using the DC/OS [Identity and Access Management (IAM) API](/1.13/security/oss/iam-api/) replace `<uid>` with the corresponding value and execute the following command:
+To delete a local user account using the DC/OS [Identity and Access Management (IAM) API](/1.13/security/oss/iam-api/), replace `<uid>` with the corresponding value and execute the following command:

 ```bash
 curl -i -X DELETE http://<host-ip>/acs/api/v1/users/<uid> -H 'Content-Type: application/json' -H "Authorization: token=$TOKEN"
 ```

-## Using the web interface
+## Using the UI

-1. Log in to the web interface.
+1. Log in to the UI.
 2. From the **Users** screen, select the uid and click **Delete**.
 3. Click **Delete** to confirm the action.